Outstanding Doctoral Thesis Award in Astrophysics

 Establishment & Support

 The award was established in 2013 by the Division of Astrophysics (DAP).
-For the first three years the award will be sponsored by the DAP.
-This will begin with the 2015 award, for which nominations and the selection of finalists will be made in 2014; the selection and announcement of the winner will be made at the 2015 April Meeting.
+For the first three years the award will be sponsored by the DAP beginning with the 2015 award.
+Nominations and the selection of finalists will be made in the year of the ; the selection and announcement of the winner will be made at the 2015 April Meeting.

 Rules & Eligibility

-Doctoral students at any university in the United States or abroad who have passed their thesis defense for the Ph.D. any time during the two calendar years prior to the year of the April APS meeting where the award is made (for example, for the 2015 award, anyone who defended in 2013 or 2014 is eligible), and whose thesis topic is appropriate for DAP (i.e. dealing with topics that are typically presented in DAP sponsored or co-sponsored sessions at the April APS meeting), and who are members of the DAP are eligible for the award.
+Doctoral students at any university in the United States or abroad who have passed their thesis defense for the Ph.D. any time during the two calendar years prior to the year of the April APS meeting where the award is made (for example, for the 2016 award, anyone who defended in 2014 or 2015 is eligible), and whose thesis topic is appropriate for DAP (i.e. dealing with topics that are typically presented in DAP sponsored or co-sponsored sessions at the April APS meeting), and who are members of the DAP are eligible for the award.
 A student may be a finalist in the competition only once.
+Nominations and selection of finalists will be made during the nomination submission year, after the deadline; the selection and announcement of the winner will be made at the following APS April meeting.

 Nomination & Selection Process